kb100/signal-authenticator/README.md

 ## Options

-`--nullok` (recommended) allows users who have not opted in to bypass signal authentication, does not apply if user tried to opt in but has a bad config
+`-n`, `--nullok` (recommended) allows users who have not opted in to bypass signal authentication, does not apply if user tried to opt in but has a bad config

-`--nonull` requires all users to have properly setup signal authentication (high chance of user locking themselves out of ssh)
+`-N`, `--nonull` requires all users to have properly setup signal authentication (high chance of user locking themselves out of ssh)

-`--nostrictpermissions` (not recommended) allows users to make bad choices about the permissions of their config files while still allowing them to use two-factor authentication
+`-p`, `--nostrictpermissions` (not recommended) allows users to make bad choices about the permissions of their config files while still allowing them to use two-factor authentication

-`--silent` no warnings or errors will be written to the system log
+`-s`, `--silent` no warnings or errors will be written to the system log

-`--debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM
+`-d`, `--debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM

-`--ignore-spaces` ignore spaces in user's response (allowed characters must not contain a space)
+`-I`, `--ignore-spaces` ignore spaces in user's response (allowed characters must not contain a space)

-`--add-space-every [n]` add a space every n characters so users can more easily read the token (implies `--ignore-spaces`)
+`-a`, `--add-space-every [n]` add a space every n characters so users can more easily read the token (implies `--ignore-spaces`)

-`--dbus` speed things up by using signal-cli's experimental system dbus interface (requires signal-authenticator.service to be enabled)
+`-D`, `--dbus` speed things up by using signal-cli's experimental system dbus interface (requires signal-authenticator.service to be enabled)

-`--time-limit [n]` tokens expire after n seconds
+`-t`, `--time-limit [n]` tokens expire after n seconds.
+By default there is no time limit.

-`--allowed-chars [chars]` tokens will be made up of these characters only.
+`-C`, `--allowed-chars [chars]` tokens will be made up of these characters only.
 The number of allowed characters must be a divisor of 256.
+The default allowed characters are `abcdefghjkmnpqrstuvwxyz123456789`.

-`--token-len [n]` sets the length of 1-time tokens.
+`-T`, `--token-len [n]` sets the length of 1-time tokens.
+The default token length is 12.

 ## Setup